 How to design your career

-The first step in your design is to accept where you are and work from there.
 You don’t need to prepare or have something figured out before you begin.
 Bring all of your questions, ideas, thoughts, and feelings into the process.
-Here are some of the many questions or thoughts you may be thinking that can be tackled through a design approach.
+Here are some of the questions or thoughts you may be having that can be tackled through a design approach.

-- What career options will enable me to make a decent living?
+- What career options will allow me to make a decent living?

 - What jobs relate to my studies?